nishchenkokateryna/taxi-service/README.md

 to absolute path to `.log` file
 7. Finally, you can start the application

-##Or you can just check it out following this link
+##Also, you can just check it out following this link
 https://stark-waters-58172.herokuapp.com/index